29 Good Teen Movies on Netflix Right Now

 Read More: Best Rom-Coms on Netflix

-A science-fiction adventure involving some teenagers, ‘See You Yesterday‘ is a solid entertainer which you will have a gala time watching.
-The story of this Netflix original film revolves around a teenaged girl called C.J.
-Walker who is a science genius and one of the best students in her school.
-Her genius is of such calibre that she has been able to build a time machine which looks like a backpack.
-C.J.’s brother has recently passed away, and she believes this is the only what with which she can bring him back.
+A science-fiction adventure involving some teenagers, ‘See You Yesterday‘ is a solid entertainer that you will have a gala time watching.
+The story of this Netflix original film revolves around a teenage girl called C.J.
+Walker, who is a science genius and one of the best students in her school.
+Her genius is of such caliber that she has been able to build a time machine that looks like a backpack.
+C.J.’s brother has recently passed away, and she believes this is the only way with which she can bring him back.
 Though C.J. manages to get her brother back using her time machine, she forgets that messing with time in any way can cause irreversible damage.
 Besides breaking age-old racial stereotypes of American cinema.
 ‘See You Yesterday’ is a highly entertaining film.
 Surprisingly enough, it is the debut film of writer-director Stefon Bristol.
+You can stream it here.

 Read More: Best Disney Movies on Netflix

-As the name suggests, ‘To All the Boys I’ve Loved Before’ is the story of a teenager Lara Jean Covey who’s a high school junior.
-Apparently, she writes about her feelings to boys she has intense feelings for, in letters, but never posts them instead, she locks them in the closet.
-One fine day, to her worst nightmares, Kitty, her younger sister mails the five letters to all of her five former crushes, thus leading to unwanted confrontations, explanations and guilt.
+As the name suggests, ‘To All the Boys I’ve Loved Before’ is the story of a teenager, Lara Jean Covey, who’s a high school junior.
+She writes about her feelings to boys she has intense feelings for in letters but never posts them; instead, she locks them in the closet.
+One fine day, to her worst nightmares, Kitty, her younger sister, mails the five letters to all of her five former crushes, thus leading to unwanted confrontations, explanations, and guilt.
 Lucky for her, one of the boys, Peter, finds true love in Lara before they kiss.
-‘To All the Boys I’ve Loved Before’ is a nicely laid out movie with likeable characters and swooning romances that is difficult to forget.
+‘To All the Boys I’ve Loved Before’ is a nicely laid out movie with likable characters and swooning romances that are difficult to forget.
+You may watch the film here.

 Read More: Best Chick Flicks on Netflix

-Nominated for a Golden Globe, “Divines” follows a teen from a dysfunctional family from Paris that comes across a young dancer who turns her life upside down.
-Although the plot seems simple, it is extremely more complex.
+Nominated for a Golden Globe, “Divines” follows a teen from a dysfunctional family in Paris who comes across a young dancer who turns her life upside down.
+Although the plot seems simple, it is extremely complex.
 Scene after scene, the characters, the settings, the relationships, every element comes with incredible strength.
-From a classroom argument to a daughter-mother discussion, almost every scene is heart-breaking.
+From a classroom argument to a daughter-mother discussion, almost every scene is heartbreaking.
 “Divines” is a film about survival in a mad world in which the characters feel incredibly real.
-Actresses Oulaya Amamra and Maimouna are incredible and I’m sure we will hear more about them in the future.
+Actresses Oulaya Amamra and Maimouna are incredible, and we can be assured that we will hear more about them in the future.
+Why?
+Well, for that you can watch ‘Divines’ here and find out.

 Read More: Best Medical Shows on Netflix